Leopard 2: Bergepanzer BPz3 Büffel

-Bergepanzer BPz3 Büffel (Gr.
-Buffalo): The BPz3 armoured recovery vehicle includes both a bulldozer and a crane with integral winch, allowing it to approach damaged vehicles, even over rough and fought-over terrain, and tow them to safety.
+The BPz3 armoured recovery vehicle includes both a bulldozer and a crane with integral winch, allowing it to approach damaged vehicles, even over rough and fought-over terrain, and tow them to safety.
 It is equipped with a machine gun for local self-defence, a smoke grenade launcher, and NBC protection.
 Like the tank, it is powered by a 1500 PS diesel engine.
 It is in service with Germany (where it is also designated Büffel or Bergepanzer 3 for Salvage Tank 3), the Netherlands with 25 vehicles (who co-developed it with Germany and calls it Buffel), Canada, Greece, Singapore (where it is called L2-ARV locally), Spain (where it is called Leopard 2ER Búfalo), Sweden (in modified form as the Bärgningsbandvagn 120; Bgbv 120) and Switzerland (BPz3).